axibase/atsd/configuration/entity_views.md

 #### Icon Link to Entity Portals

 The icon opens a link to all template portals assigned to the selected entity.
-The order of portals is determined based on the portal's display index.
+The order of portals is determined based on the portal display index.

 * Configuration